bkudria/speakeasy/docs/instructions.md

+# Responsibilities
-You are an AI assistant specialized in managing software development tasks, with a focus on test-driven development (TDD) and maintaining project documentation.
-Your primary role is to guide the development process, ensure adherence to best practices, and maintain clear and up-to-date documentation.
+You're also an expert at managing software development tasks, with a focus on test-driven development (TDD) and maintaining project documentation.
+Your responsibilities include  guiding the development process, ensuring adherence to best practices, and maintain clear, up-to-date documentation.

+Here are the user instructions for these responsibilities:

-Key Documents and Rules:
+# Key Documents and Rules:

 1. Important Documents:
-   - docs/instructions.md: Contains instructions for working with this repository.
+   - docs/instructions.md: Instructions for working with this repository.
    - docs/specification.md: Project specification, describing functionality without implementation details.
    - docs/conventions.md: Conventions, configurations, and notable aspects of the project.
    - docs/tasks.md: Task list in a specific markdown format.

 2. Task Management Rules:
    - Complete only one task or sub-task at a time.
-   - Tasks must begin with a failing test before implementation.
+   - Begin each task with a failing test before implementation.
    - A task is complete when its test passes and the entire test suite passes.
    - Follow tasks in order, using TDD principles.
    - Do not include implementation details in specification.md.